Eddahkarambu/Birthday-countdown/README.md

 Eddah Karambu

 # Description
- This app is  reminds me the most important date in my life which is my birthday
+ This app  reminds me the most important date in my life which is my birthday

 # Website url
 https://birthday-eddah.herokuapp.com/